A way for businesses – especially niche businesses – to address a major risk.

-Key person insurance is designed to help businesses deal with this circumstance.
-Its payout can offer some monetary relief, so that operations can continue running smoothly.
+Key person insurance is designed to help businesses deal with this kind of major disruption.
+Its payout can offer some monetary relief so that operations can continue running smoothly.

-Companies purchase key person insurance for a variety of reasons.
-They realize that the insurance benefit could help them settle outstanding loans or pay for the recruitment and training of a new hire.
-Additionally, the policy may play a role in an ownership transition or an executive compensation plan.
-If a key person dies, the business may even want to provide their spouse or family with the equivalent of their salary for a time.
+Small & large businesses choose key person insurance for a variety of reasons.
+The insurance benefit can be used to settle outstanding loans, and to fund the recruitment and training of a new hire.
+Key person insurance benefits may also help in an ownership transition, and become a component in an executive compensation plan.
+If a key person dies, the business owner(s) may want to provide his or her spouse or family with the equivalent of their salary for a time.

-Key person insurance may also boost your standing as you seek financing.
-If you apply for a business loan, you will be asked if your company has key person insurance.
-If it does not, the loan may not be forthcoming.
-Key person insurance is often a prerequisite for loans guaranteed through the Small Business Administration (SBA).1
+Key person insurance can also boost your standing as you seek financing.
+It can give your business added financial stability that might help its loan prospects and credit position.
+If you apply for a business loan, the question of whether you have key person insurance will come up quickly.
+If your company lacks key person coverage, the loan may not be forthcoming.
+If you intend to apply for a loan guaranteed through the Small Business Administration, key person insurance is often a prerequisite.4

 Niche businesses arguably need this coverage the most.
-A software development firm, a biomedical company, or any kind of business where the owner or employees must have “expert” knowledge of a discipline or an industry, these are the businesses that may be most at risk should a key employee die.
+A software development firm, a biomedical company, any kind of business where the owner or employees must have “expert” knowledge of a discipline or an industry … these businesses may be most at risk if a key employee dies or is left disabled.

-Is your company without key person insurance?
-Many businesses are.
-While insuring a company’s information, equipment, and inventory against loss is par for the course, insuring a business against the loss of human and creative capital is not.
-A loss of knowledge and mastery can spell the end for a small business that has transitioned from survival to success.
-Look into key person coverage today, for you never know what tomorrow may hold.
+Does your company lack key person insurance?
+Too many businesses do.
+While insuring a company’s information, equipment and inventory against loss is par for the course, insuring a business against the loss of human and creative capital is not.
+A loss of knowledge and mastery can spell the end for a business that has transitioned from survival to success, and even for an established sole proprietorship or partnership.
+Look into this today, for you never know what tomorrow may hold.